QuillLittlefeather/Opensim-Avatar-Archiver/README.md

 save avatar archive "First" "Last" "password" "Filename" "FolderNameToSaveInto" (--snapshot <UUID>) (--private)

-in which <First> is the user from above's first name, <Last> is the user from above's last name,
-<password> is the avatars account password,
+in which "First" is the user from above's first name, "Last" is the user from above's last name, "password" is the avatars account password,
-  <Filename> is the file that you want to save it into (DO NOT add the extension .aa it is auto added),
+  "Filename" is the file that you want to save it into (DO NOT add the extension .aa it is auto added),

-  <FolderNameToSaveInfo> is the folder name that will be created when this is loaded into a new
+  "FolderNameToSaveInfo" is the folder name that will be created when this is loaded into a new avatar.
-  avatar.
 The last two parameters are optional, but necessary for setting up default avatars.
-  Adding "--snapshot <UUID>" will assign a screenshot to the archive, allowing a picture of it to be set for the web interface.
+  Adding "--snapshot "UUID"" will assign a screenshot to the archive, allowing a picture of it to be set for the web interface.
 Adding "--private" will not allow the archive to be found by the web interface, and it's existance will disallow the archives use for default avatars.